Caring for Our Sites

-Rather than a process of continual replacement and renewal of materials – many of which (like headstones) are finite resources, we seek to preserve and conserve our structures, but remain true to our principle of commemorating the names of the fallen in perpetuity.
-This means regularly carrying out Structural Condition Surveys of all our structures which, not only identify current, past and even future challenges, but inform the longer term strategy for addressing our structural needs and priorities.
+Rather than a process of continual replacement and renewal of materials – many of which (like headstones) are finite resources, we seek to conserve our structures, but remain true to our principle of commemorating the names of the fallen in perpetuity.
+This means regularly carrying out Structural Condition Surveys of all our structures which, not only identify current, past and even future challenges but inform the longer-term strategy for addressing our structural needs and priorities.

 The Commission's conservation philosophy is underpinned by the following Heritage Principles:

 - Equality of treatment of the dead and missing is of paramount importance